Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 Today's modern cameras, from a full-frame to a micro 4/3, are all capable of capturing spectacular images of the night sky.
 Professionals would suggest that a full-frame camera would be the best choice for gulping large amounts of low-light imagery onto the sensor.
 However, as long as the camera is capable of taking RAW images and has a manual shooting mode, it will likely be perfectly suitable for all but the most professional images.
 A fast lens is at least half the equation in getting good star photos.

 My gear for Milky Way photography of night skies is not much different than any other time I might be doing creative nighttime photography.
 My kit includes:

 - A digital camera capable of manual mode.

 - A fast lens.
 I use an f/2.8 to collect as much light as possible.

 - Tripod.
 Not an option.
-A carbon fiber model is best on a cold nights.
+A carbon fiber model is best on a cold night.

 - Remote trigger to avoid camera shake.